awsdocs/aws-direct-connect-user-guide/doc_source/virtualgateways.md

 + [delete\-direct\-connect\-gateway\-association](https://docs.aws.amazon.com/cli/latest/reference/directconnect/delete-direct-connect-gateway-association.html) \(AWS CLI\)
 + [DeleteDirectConnectGatewayAssociation](https://docs.aws.amazon.com/directconnect/latest/APIReference/API_DeleteDirectConnectGatewayAssociation.html) \(AWS Direct Connect API\)

-## Creating a Private Virtual Interface to the Direct Connect Gateway<a name="create-private-vif-for-gateway"></a>
+## Creating a private virtual interface to the Direct Connect gateway<a name="create-private-vif-for-gateway"></a>

 To connect your AWS Direct Connect connection to the remote VPC, you must create a private virtual interface for your connection\.
 Specify the Direct Connect gateway to which to connect\.

 **Note**
 If you're accepting a hosted private virtual interface, you can associate it with a Direct Connect gateway in your account\.
-For more information, see [Accepting a Hosted Virtual Interface](accepthostedvirtualinterface.md)\.
+For more information, see [Accepting a hosted virtual interface](accepthostedvirtualinterface.md)\.

 **To provision a private virtual interface to a Direct Connect gateway**